daniel-rusu/pods4k/immutable-arrays/README.md

 ![any benchmarks](./resources/benchmarks/any.png)

-See the [Benchmarks page](BENCHMARKS.md) for a detailed analysis and even more surprising results.

 ## Memory Efficiency

+Immutability enables re-using instances in many scenarios whereas the same operations on lists create new collections.
+Additionally, Immutable Arrays automatically use primitives which further reduces memory consumption, and they're always perfectly sized, unlike lists that usually have unused capacity.

+On average, these optimizations cut memory consumption by over 4 times compared to lists in many common scenarios.

 ### Zero-memory scenarios

-Unlike lists, Immutable Arrays intelligently reuse instances, minimizing memory allocations.
+Immutable Arrays intelligently reuse instances to minimize memory:

 <details>
 <summary>Scenarios that return same instance</summary>

-The following scenarios return `this` without allocating any memory:
+These scenarios return `this` without allocating any memory:

 | Operation                         | Returns `this` when                 |
 |-----------------------------------|-------------------------------------|